kenfar/DataGristle/examples/gristle_sorter/README.txt

                 and dedupe the results
     Example-22: sort by four keys of three different types, with two different directions, and dedupe the results
+    Example-23: sort by multiple keys using field names from the header and also showing the use of the optional tilde (~) to separate the key parts